1908 – 1928

 historically Black hospitals fully restored as living museums, archives, and health justice centers in their original buildings

 The neighborhoods Garland served still carry the highest burden of health inequity in the city.
-The work continues, and Plymouth’s story holds lessons about health justice that we are still learning.

 Plymouth Hospital, c.
 1910